LowerSacTrout.com

 _________________________________________________________________________________________________________

-I've been lucky enough to be associated with TFS (The Fly Shop), which has opened the window of opportunity for me over the past decade.
+I've been lucky enough to be associated with TFS (The Fly Shop), which has opened the window of opportunity for me over the past two decades.

 I first started travelling in 1999, when I went to Paradise Lodge on the Mexican Yucatan.
 Here, I got bit by the saltwater bug.
 Scoring a Grand Slam on my second day ever flats fishing didn't help.
 The tarpon fishing there was like nothing I've seen since.
 I will return to this place in the not so distant future!